James Purdey & Sons: Purdey Shooting Schools

 After the sale of the Eastcote ground, the company came to an arrangement to lease space at the West London Shooting Ground.
-Purdey had its own instructor, William Morgan, until his retirement in 1952, and thereafter they relied upon the Shooting Ground’s instructors.
+Purdey had its own instructor, William Morgan, until his retirement in 1952; thereafter, they relied on the Shooting Ground's instructors.
 This arrangement continued until 2018, when Purdey purchased The Royal County of Berkshire Shooting Group.
 This was rebranded as Purdey at the Royal Berkshire in April 2022.